 We could say Give it to him.
 But we could also say He asks for it first.
 In other words, who/whom fits into both clauses.
 That tells us to use ever on the end.
 Now, is the correct answer whoever or whomever ?

 RULE: When you have a he/him combination, use whoever.
 When you have a him/him combination, use whomever.

 Don’t laugh yet; this works!
 In the example above, we had a he/him combination.
 So the answer is Give it to whoever asks for it first.

 EXAMPLE: We will hire _________ you recommend.

 We could say We will hire him.
 But we could also say You recommend him.
 Again, who/whom fits into both clauses.
 That tells us to use ever.
 This time we have a him/him combination.
 So the answer is We will hire whomever you recommend.

-Look in my book for more examples and exercises.
+Look in Jane’s book for more examples and exercises.
 You will become proficient quickly.
 Who would have thought?
 Or is that whom?